5 min read

 Paying your Kentucky workers' compensation

-Workers’ compensation is mandated by state law in Kentucky, even if you only have one Kentucky employee.
-Employers are responsible for paying for workers’ compensation, an insurance that covers medical benefits and offers financial assistance if an employee is injured while performing their job.
+Workers’ compensation is mandated by state law in Kentucky, even if you only have one employee.
+Employers are responsible for paying workers’ compensation, an insurance that covers medical benefits and offers financial assistance if an employee is injured while performing their job.

 Not only does workers’ compensation benefit the injured employee, but it also safeguards the employer against legal action.

 In Kentucky, workers’ compensation is typically purchased from a qualified commercial carrier.
 Visit the Kentucky Education and Labor Cabinet for more information on finding a qualified commercial carrier.

-Please be sure that you verify that your workers’ compensation insurance is compliant with the state’s regulations for workers’ compensation.
+Note: Always verify that your workers’ compensation insurance is compliant with the state’s regulations for workers’ compensation.

 Simplify US payroll tax compliance with Deel